canonical-web-and-design/practices/project-management/iteration-creation.md

 Title the epic the same as the title in the backlog.
 Assign them to the appropriate milestone.

-Create and estimate broken down tasks for each epic in the next milestone.
-Assign them to the appropriate next milestone and set their pipeline to "Triaged".
+Create and then estimate tasks, once they are broken down, for each epic in the next milestone.
+Assign them to the appropriate next milestone and set their pipeline status to "Triaged".

 ## At the start of the iteration